ninjatill/DotStarSwarmLighting/DotStarBall/Readme.md

   - Specifies the number of steps in the animation and must be greater than 0.
   - Example `"T":5` for 5 total steps in animation.

 Note: Duration (D) is divided by Steps (T) to calculate the refresh rate of the animation.
 For example, if you specify a duration of 1000 (1 second) and 10 steps, the LED matrix will update every 100 miliseconds (1000/10 = 100).
+The calculation is approximate because there is an estimated overhead of approximately 12 miliseconds between each refresh.
+The actual duration may be +/- several miliseconds.

 #### Optional Parameters
 - "A" - Advance Color On - int